How to use these pages to support your loved one during COVID-19

 - Visitors are able to bring one person with them to provide support, however they will need to remain outside the ward environment unless it is possible to maintain social distancing throughout the visit.

 - All visitors must wear a surgical mask at all times during the visit.
 The ward will provide a surgical mask for the visitor if required.
+Where a patient is suspected or known to have Covid-19, they should also wear a face mask if they are able to.

 - All visitors must wash their hands when entering and leaving ward.